-Energy Action's purpose is to "Help our clients understand and take control of their energy needs."
+Energy Action's purpose is to:

+"Help our clients understand and take control of their energy needs."

 Energy Action has strengths in the following areas:

-- Procurement methodologies that cover the whole business client gas and electricity segments, from SME's to some

-of the largest energy users in Australia;
+- Procurement methodologies that cover the whole business client gas and electricity segments, from SME's to some of the largest energy users in Australia;

 - Supply and demand side expertise;

-- Expert capability and knowledge; and,
+- · Expert capability and knowledge;

-- National reach and.
+- · National reach and market leading products and services; and

-- market leading products and services.
+- Market leading products and services.

 The current economic conditions and external environment of high energy prices is positive for Energy Action, with increasing demand from clients for solutions to mitigate the impact of high energy prices.
-Energy Action is unique amongst our competitors in being able to deliver not only a competive energy cost outcome to cleints, but also using our in-house expertise to assist clients to reduce consumption and thus costs.
+Energy Action is unique amongst our competitors in being able to deliver not only a competitive energy cost outcome to clients, but also using our in-house expertise to assist clients to reduce consumption and thus costs.